fabric8io/Next/Evaluation.md

 This will be something of our own, so there is no need for an evaluation per se.

-This service will act as a cushion b/w the services and rest of osio.
-The reason to have it here as the first section is serve as a reminder that a service we own is available b/w the service and osio to do some necessary translations if necessary.
-This _might_ make working with certain tools (eg; a good build service with an odd auth mechanism) much easier.
+This service will act as a facade for the build services and rest of osio.
+The reason to have it here as the first section is serve as a reminder that a service we own is available b/w the service and osio to do some necessary translations.
+This _might_ make working with certain tools (e.g. a good build service with an odd auth mechanism) much easier.

 The major goals are,